Industrial and Systems Engineering

 The ISE department also provides students with many significant scholarship opportunities at the undergraduate and graduate levels to encourage and acknowledge high academic performance and achievements.
 The ISE department also maintains bilateral student exchange agreements with international universities, where students can take ISE courses which will transfer back to their BSISE.
 Students may also select other universities at which to perform a study abroad semester.

 Graduate programs leading to the M.S. and Ph.D. are offered (see Graduate Catalog).
-The graduate programs include concentrations in manufacturing systems engineering, human factors engineering and ergonomics, operations research, and management and systems engineering.
-The ISE Department also coordinates on- and off-campus master's degree programs in systems engineering (M.S.) and engineering administration (M.E.A.).
-The department also offers the accelerated undergraduate/graduate program for students interested in pursuing their Master's degree in ISE.
-More information is available on the ISE Department website.
+The graduate programs include concentrations in manufacturing systems engineering, human factors engineering and ergonomics, operations research, management systems engineering, and general IE. The ISE Department also coordinates on- and off-campus master's degree programs in systems engineering (M.S.) and engineering administration (M.E.A.).

 Students are strongly encouraged to meet with one of the ISE Academic Advisors to discuss the BSISE curriculum.